clean-code-craft-tcq-1/test-for-analytics-VaibhavBhapkar/README.md

 |---------------------------|---------------|---
-Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | Yes           | This is part of software being developed( Includes logic for converting data into PDF file
+Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | Yes           | This is part of software being developed( Includes logic for converting data into PDF file )
-Counting the breaches       | Yes           | This is part of the software being developed (Assuming data is available in file then reading data and finding breaches)
+Counting the breaches       | Yes           | This is part of the software being developed ( Data availability check in file & then reading data and finding breaches )
-Detecting trends            | Yes           | This is part of the software being developed (Assuming data is available in file with valid format then reading data and finding trends)
+Detecting trends            | Yes           | This is part of the software being developed ( Data availability check in file & then reading data and finding trends)
-Notification utility        | Yes           | This is a one of the feature of software being developed
+Notification utility        | Yes           | This is a one of the feature of software being developed ( Based on the file availability generate notification)

 ### List the Test Cases